Assassination of George Lincoln Rockwell: Assassination

 On August 25, 1967, Rockwell woke up at 6:30 a.m. and had breakfast with other NSWPP members.
 The party planned to do an afternoon trip to Washington, D.C., where they would distribute the premiere issue of White Power, the group's new newspaper.
 Rockwell worked on his book, White Power, which was published after his death.
 Rockwell left the party's headquarters in Arlington, at 11:30 a.m. to do his laundry.
 He told the group members that he would be back shortly.
-The Speedy Laundromat was close to headquarters, just across Wilson Boulevard.
+The laundromat was close to headquarters, just across Wilson Boulevard.
 He parked in front of the laundromat.

 After entering the laundromat, Rockwell told the attendant, Ruby Pierce, that he had forgotten something.
 His last words were that: "Oh, I forgot something"; the manager of the laundromat, John Hancock, said it had been bleach.
 Returning to the car, Rockwell started it, backed out, and put it in drive.
 While Rockwell was in his car, two shots were fired through the driver's side windshield of his car.
 The shooter aimed from the laundromat's roof, which was flat and able to be stood on.
 The killer used a long-barrelled broomstick Mauser pistol.
 The first shot missed Rockwell, though hit his shirt, nicking the fabric, and instead hit the car's front seat.

 The second shot hit Rockwell in the chest and ruptured his aorta.
 The shot pushed Rockwell back against the car seat and knocked his corncob pipe out of his mouth.
 The car, now with its driver incapacitated, rolled backwards and bumped another car, ending up at the other side of the lot.
 Rockwell crawled into the passenger seat, opened the door from inside the car, and stepped out into the parking lot.
 It took Rockwell a minute or so to die.
 He rose to his feet, pointed to the roof the shooter had shot from, and turned to look at his headquarters.
 Rockwell's knees then buckled and he fell to the ground.
 Rockwell died there at 12:02 p.m, death resulting from massive hemorrhaging resulting from damage to the blood vessels.